railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 * Reviewing profit of timesheet, using the menu :menuselection:`Human Resources --> Reporting --> Timesheets --> Timesheet Profit`.

-* You can then use the statistical reports to analyze your services by period,by product or by account using the menu :menuselection:`Human Resources --> Reporting --> Timesheets --> Timesheet Analysis` and :menuselection:`Human Resources --> Reporting --> Timesheets --> Timesheet Sheet Analysis`.
+* You can then use the statistical reports to analyze your services by period, by product or by account using the menu :menuselection:`Human Resources --> Reporting --> Timesheets --> Timesheet Analysis` and :menuselection:`Human Resources --> Reporting --> Timesheets --> Timesheet Sheet Analysis`.